Fujikura Ltd.

 Activities to Prevent Even Greater Impacts on Biodiversity

-The Fujikura Group manages environmental aspects (factors) concerning business activities and carries out activities to curb increased impacts on biodiversity.
+The Fujikura Group has managed environmental aspects (factors) concerning business activities and carries out activities to curb increased impacts on biodiversity.

 The Fujikura Group's Guidelines on Biodiversity Conservation